manulera/oak_tutorial/Question.md

 runoak -i sqlite:obo:go -G gaf -g input/go_annotations.gaf enrichment -p i -U pombe_genes.tsv -B input/background_protein_coding.tsv -O csv -o go_enrichment.csv
 ```

+The files I used can be found in [this repo](https://github.com/manulera/oak_tutorial).
+The weird thing is that once I used `sqlite:obo:fypo` when doing the go enrichment, and it did not complain about anything, so maybe I am doing something entirely wrong here?

 For phenotype, I have reformatted our phenotype annotations to match that of the hpoa (first column is the gene id, fourth column is the phenotype identifier). head of the file `input/pombe_phenotypes.tsv`looks like this:

 ```